alchitry/alchitry.github.io/content/tutorials/introduction/why-use-fpgas.md

 in some way before passing to the next section.
 All the sections run in parallel with many pieces of data flowing through the pipeline at any given time in various stages of completeness.

-However, while pipelines are very powerful and common place, FPGAs can implement any digital circuit you want.
-That includes things like processors.
+However, while pipelines are very powerful and commonplace, FPGAs can implement any digital circuit you want, including things like processors.
 ## Processors _and_ FPGAs

 While it's common to want to compare FPGAs to processors, it isn't really a strictly fair comparison.